 – assuming an average number of four participants in each video/teleconference call;

-– associating flights to the international video/teleconference calls.
-CO2estimates were calculated starting from the distance in kilometres between the cities connected by the video/teleconference calls assuming an average movement of two passengers;
+– associating flights with the international video/teleconference calls.
+CO2 estimates were calculated starting from the distance in kilometres between the cities connected by the video/teleconference calls assuming an average movement of two passengers;

-– associating car journeys to the international video/teleconference calls.
+– associating car journeys with the national video/teleconference calls.
 CO2 estimates were calculated on the basis of the distance in kilometres between the cities connected by the video/teleconference calls;

 – considering only one calling point and one receiving point for calls involving more than two countries (e.g., Italy, Japan and the United States);